fun facts about the 1980s

 It continues with the lifestyle cults from poppers to punks, from new-wave to the soundtracks of German Neue Deutsche Welle music, Michael Jackson, Madonna, and Prince.
 Feeling nostalgic already?
 Take a deep breath, relax, and let these fun facts about the 1980s take you down memory lane…

-On the evening of the 8th of December 1980, John Lennon was shot outside his New York apartment.
+On the evening of December 8th 1980, John Lennon was shot outside his New York apartment.
+His killer, Mark Chapman, remains behind bars to this day.

-Ted Turner launched his 24-hour Cable News Network (CNN) on the 1st of June 1980, a move that would forever change news coverage, some might argue not always for the better.
+Ted Turner launched his 24-hour Cable News Network (CNN) on June 1st 1980, a move that would forever change news coverage, some might argue not always for the better.

 The 40th President of the USA - 1981 to 1989 - Ronald Reagan